 I dug this out a good 3”+, found no flare.
 This ‘slope away from my hori hori blade could indicate a girdling root below, but it’s hard to tell without further excavation.

-Nursery grown stock isn’t as simple as manufacturing widgets.
-Trees are alive and continuously changing/growing.
+Nursery grown stock isn’t as simple to produce as manufacturing widgets.
+Trees are alive and continuously changing as they grow.
 A grower must be continuously paying attention and be able to act as and when needed…they must also keep their costs down if they are to survive.
 Mistakes will be made.
 Container culture is highly problematic.
-Buyers always want healthy, appropriately sized trees…at minimum cost.
+Buyers always want healthy, appropriately sized trees, well branched trees…at minimum cost.
 Clients want instant effect.
-Something has to give.
-When the client/public is relatively ignorant of plants and the problems facing growers, price can play too large a role in the equation and some growers and installers will take advantage of that.
+Something is too often forced to give.
+Clients, the public are relatively ignorant of plants and the production problems facing growers and the cost of producing a quality product.
+They are also under the constraint of an income that they have trouble stretching to meet their own needs and desires.
+This often makes price the all important concern, forcing some growers to cut their production costs where they think they can.
+Under such conditions price can play too large a role in the equation and some growers and installers will make that choice.

 Correct culture will be more expensive.
 There are reasons why the same sized tree might be cheaper than those from a more attentive grower.